Fortnite Battle Royale: Special modes

-Beyond permanent modes, Epic has experimented with limited-time modes (LTMs) within the game.
-One of the earliest LTMs was 50v50, which divided players into two large teams and placed them on opposite sides of the map.
-Teams had time to gather resources, build defenses, and prepare for battle before the storm forced confrontation.
-In June 2018, Epic released the Playground LTM, a sandbox-style mode for up to four players to explore, build freely, and engage in combat with respawns enabled.
-This mode was later made permanent, but was relocated to Creative when a new mode, Battle Lab, was released in 2019.
-A preliminary competitive mode, Solo Showdown, ran for a limited time starting in May 2018, ranking players by their final placement in matches and rewarding the top-placing competitors with V-Bucks.
-In 2025, Epic released the "Blitz Royale" mode of Battle Royale, where 32 players fight on a smaller map and the playable area shrinks much more quickly.
-In Blitz Royale, every player starts with a medallion that gives them different abilities, and can find boons in chests, which provide weaker abilities.
-Fortnite Delulu was also introduced as a LTM in 2025, which features up to 80 players per match.
-The mode is focused around proximity chat, with players able to hear and talk to other players that are near to them on the map.
-While players enter the mode through a solo queue, they can use this chat feature to team up during the match, though there remains only one winner at the end of the match.
+Beyond permanent modes, Epic has experimented with limited-time modes (LTMs).
+One of the earliest was 50v50, which divided players into two large teams on opposite sides of the island, giving them time to gather resources and build defenses before the storm forced confrontation.
+In June 2018, Epic released the Playground LTM, a sandbox mode for up to four players, allowing them to freely manipulate the island and fight with the ability to respawn.
+Eventually, Epic declared it permanent, but it was replaced by Battle Lab in 2019 when Playground moved to Creative.
+A preliminary competitive mode, Solo Showdown, ran briefly starting in May 2018, ranking players by final placement and rewarding top competitors with V-Bucks.
+In 2025, Fortnite Delulu was introduced as an LTM featuring up to 80 players and a proximity chat system—where players can speak to each other through voice chat based on how close they are to each other—allowing solo-queued players to organically team up mid-match, though only four players could win.
+Crown Jam, a collaboration with Fall Guys featuring 3v3 basketball-inspired matches between players controlling Fall Guys avatars, was introduced on January 23, 2026, and concluded on February 9.